What Is the Medicare Supplement Insurance Plan Free Look Period?

 - 100% of blood (first 3 pints)

 - 100% of Part A hospice care coinsurance

-But suppose you decide you want a plan with additional coverage and you think you might travel soon, so you are interested in Medicare Supplement Plan N. Plan N covers the same benefits Plan A covers*, as well as:
+But suppose you decide you want a plan with additional coverage and you think you might travel soon, so you are interested in Medicare Supplement insurance Plan N. Plan N covers the same benefits Plan A covers, as well as:

 - Skilled nursing facility care coinsurance

 - Medicare Part A deductible

 If you want to try out Plan N but also think you might want to keep Plan A temporarily, you can take advantage of the “free look period.“

 What is the Medicare Supplement insurance plan “free look“ period?

 During the “free look period“ you can generally have both your old and new Medicare Supplement insurance plans for a 30-day decision period.
 You will pay the premiums for both plans for one month so the “free“ look is not free in terms of costs.
 It just gives you the opportunity to try out a new plan without canceling your old plan.
 Don’t cancel the first Medicare Supplement insurance plan until you’re accepted into the new policy, and you’ve decided to keep this new policy (or the 30 days elapses.)
 On the application for the new Medicare Supplement insurance plan you will have to promise that you’ll cancel the first policy, as you can only have one Medicare Supplement insurance plan outside of your free look window.

 Will my application for a second plan be accepted?